 7 Unique and Memorable, Family-Friendly Attractions in Maui

 More aloha anyone?
 Who doesn’t love a Hawaiian vacation?
 We sure do!
 Let’s be real, regardless of which island you land on, you’re going to have an amazing time.
-But we wanted to take a closer look at Maui and find unique and unusual things to do; specifically on “The Valley Isle”.
+But we wanted to take a closer look and find unique and unusual things to do and attractions in Maui; specifically on “The Valley Isle”.